 Lighting: Existing exterior lighting is provided, including a photometric study that indicates one foot-candle minimum lighting is provided throughout the vehicle circulation and parking area, with an average two foot-candles provided at entrances and loading doors (Exhibit 7).
-The plan appears to meet the requirements of Section 17.16.260.e for lighting in the industrial zone:

-One foot-candle evenly distributed across a parking lot is the required minimum.
+The plan appears to meet the requirements of Section 17.16.260.e for lighting in the industrial zone: One foot-candle evenly distributed across a parking lot is the required minimum.
 At entrances, loading docks and other limited areas, up to 2 foot-candles may be appropriate.
 In the event that any changes to the lighting plan is proposed, a revised plans shall be submitted to the city for review of design, placement, and configuration of any changed lighting fixtures.

-Phasing: The applicant proposes to construct the project in up to eight (8) phases; however, no specific timing for each phase is proposed.
+Phasing: the project is proposed to be constructed in three phases; however, no timing schedule has been established at this time.
 Staff has included conditions to assure the construction of necessary public improvements in the appropriate phase.
 Otherwise, staff has no concern with the proposed phasing.
 As future phases come on line, any changes to the site plan, elevations or other approved plans will be reviewed by staff; substantial changes may require an amendment to this permit in accordance with the requirements of the municipal code.

-Security: No specific security plan has been submitted; however, the site is will be enclosed with new perimeter block wall, including gated entries.
-Also, a more detailed, comprehensive security plan will be reviewed by the City Manager during the Regulatory Permit phase.
+Security: No specific security plan has been submitted; however, the site is will be enclosed with new tube-steel and chain link perimeter fencing, including gated entry/exit drives as indicated.
+A more detailed, comprehensive security plan will be reviewed by the City Manager during the Regulatory Permit phase.
 This will include specific locations and areas of coverage by security cameras; location of audible interior and exterior alarms; location of exterior lighting; fencing; background checks; name and contact information of Security Company monitoring the site and any additional information required by the City.